-Google Drive provides many options for sharing with with students and collecting work from students.
+Google Drive provides many options for sharing, collaborating, and collecting work from students.
 Questions?
-Contact us at firstname.lastname@example.org.
+Contact us at firstname.lastname@example.org

 Google Drive files are meant for collaborative work.
-If you are sharing files you do not want students to edit, make sure you change access from “edit” to “comment” (documents only) or “view” (documents and folders).
+If you are sharing files you do not want students to edit, make sure you change access from “edit” to “view."

 Creating a shared folder

 You can modify a file's sharing so that people with access to the link will be prompted to create a copy of the file, which they can then edit without affecting the original.
-Copy the link to your document as described above.
-The link will end with edit?usp=sharing.
-Remove this section of the link and replace it with copy.
+This is useful if you are creating worksheets or templates in Google Drive.
 Note that students may have to share their copied file back with you for you to see their edits.

 Unlike static files that you might collect via email attachment or the Assignment activity in Moodle, Google Docs and Google Sheets can be updated at any time.
 You can see the time of the last update at the top of the document.
 For more information when the file was updated and what edits were made, go to File>Version history>show version history.
 If you would like to save the version of an assignment at the time of submission, you can make your own copy by selecting File>Make a copy.

 You can add comments to student work by clicking on the comment icon in the Google Docs or Sheets toolbar.
 If you would like to make line edits, use the dropdown menu on the upper right side, under the share button, to change your mode to suggesting.